 Attend to relation.
-(Kann and Schütze, 2016) explicitly feeds the morphological tags as special tokens being part of the input sequence, and the attention mechanism learns when to focus on the forms during output generation.
-Inspired by this we decided to evaluate a variant of our model where the embedding of the relation encoder is appended to the query encoder output sequence, allowing the decoder to attend to the whole query as well as the re-
+Kann and Schütze (2016) explicitly feeds the morphological tags as special tokens being part of the input sequence, and the attention mechanism learns when to focus on the forms during output generation.
+Inspired by this we decided to evaluate a variant of our model where the embedding of the relation encoder is appended to the query encoder output sequence, allowing the decoder to attend to the whole query as well as the relation embedding, see Figure 2.
+The performance of the model was not af-